elkingarcia11/address-extractor/README.md

 - **Export XLSX** — Excel-compatible file (`.xls`) that opens in Excel.

 Files are named like `text-extractor-YYYY-MM-DD` with the right extension.

-## SEO description (Chrome Web Store)

-**Text Extractor** is a fast, lightweight Chrome extension that lets you extract text from any website in seconds.
-Click **Start extraction**, then click any element (or use arrow keys / Tab to move focus) to capture text instantly, each capture is added as a new line in one running list.
-Perfect for quickly collecting addresses, phone numbers, emails, names, product info, quotes, and notes from multiple pages without repetitive copy/paste.

-Capture text across multiple tabs in the same window, then export your results with one click to TXT, CSV, or Excel-compatible XLS for easy use in Excel, Google Sheets, Airtable, CRMs, reports, research, and data entry workflows.
-While extracting, clicks on links and buttons won’t navigate or trigger actions, so you can safely capture content without leaving the page.

-**Key features**

-- Click-to-capture text from any page element
-- Keyboard capture via Arrow keys / Tab (focus-based extraction)
-- Works across tabs in the current window
-- Unlimited captures (one line per capture)
-- Export: TXT / CSV / Excel-compatible XLS
-- Safe capture while extracting (prevents link/button actions)

-**Text Extractor** is a fast, lightweight Chrome extension that lets you extract text from any website in seconds.
-Click **Start extraction**, then click any element (or use arrow keys / Tab to move focus) to capture text instantly, each capture is added as a new line in one running list.
-Perfect for quickly collecting addresses, phone numbers, emails, names, product info, quotes, and notes from multiple pages without repetitive copy/paste.

-Capture text across multiple tabs in the same window, then export your results with one click to TXT, CSV, or Excel-compatible XLS for easy use in Excel, Google Sheets, Airtable, CRMs, reports, research, and data entry workflows.
-While extracting, clicks on links and buttons won’t navigate or trigger actions, so you can safely capture content without leaving the page.

-**Key features**

-- Click-to-capture text from any page element
-- Keyboard capture via Arrow keys / Tab (focus-based extraction)
-- Works across tabs in the current window
-- Unlimited captures (one line per capture)
-- Export: TXT / CSV / Excel-compatible XLS
-- Safe capture while extracting (prevents link/button actions)**Text Extractor** is a fast, lightweight Chrome extension that lets you extract text from any website in seconds.
-Click **Start extraction**, then click any element (or use arrow keys / Tab to move focus) to capture text instantly, each capture is added as a new line in one running list.
-Perfect for quickly collecting addresses, phone numbers, emails, names, product info, quotes, and notes from multiple pages without repetitive copy/paste.
-  Capture text across multiple tabs in the same window, then export your results with one click to TXT, CSV, or Excel-compatible XLS for easy use in Excel, Google Sheets, Airtable, CRMs, reports, research, and data entry workflows.
-While extracting, clicks on links and buttons won’t navigate or trigger actions, so you can safely capture content without leaving the page.
-  **Key features**
-  - Click-to-capture text from any page element
-  - Keyboard capture via Arrow keys / Tab (focus-based extraction)
-  - Works across tabs in the current window
-  - Unlimited captures (one line per capture)
-  - Export: TXT / CSV / Excel-compatible XLS
-  - Safe capture while extracting (prevents link/button actions)